Harshalkhed/pi-bot-server-master/README.md

 # PI BOT server fun with raspberry pi
-This project is the server code for pi bot written in node.js, it runs on the raspberry pi to get direction values from the [android app here](https://github.com/Rishabhk07/Sensor-data-socket-io).
+This project is the server code for pi bot written in node.js, it runs on the raspberry pi to get direction values from the app

 According to the direction given by the android app(received using socket.io), server sends GPIO commands to move the car accordingly.